 Everyone does it differently, but everyone meets the expectation, so the power company doesn't care how it was done.

-This is how the work should look as well.
+This is how self-managing teams should work as well.
 If your expectation is to be in the office at 9 AM, it shouldn't matter whether you get there at 9 on the dot or 10 minutes early.
-It shouldn't matter if you are at your desk, in the lounge, or at a coworkers desk at 9, because you're in the office.
+It shouldn't matter if you are at your desk, in the lounge, or at a coworker's desk at 9, because you're in the office.
 If you need to be at your desk by 9, then the expectation should be updated accordingly.

 These are all the types of things you want clarity on so you can be completely confident at all times that you are doing your job perfectly and won't have to worry about someone saying you're doing it wrong.

-Knowing why something matters not only helps pull out the necessary factors in the expectation being built, but it also helps you to understand why the work you do matters and allows you to mentally prioritize your work accordingly.
+Knowing why something matters increases employee engagement and motivation.
+It helps you to understand why the work you do matters and allows you to mentally prioritize your work accordingly.